hapax/hapax.github.io/assets/alien-maths.md

 But show me a culture without slang, patois, or other vernacular adaptations, and I will show you an incompetent lexicologist.
-In part, culture and language adapt and create each other.
+Culture and language partially adapt and create each other.

 All this suggests that language organically co-evolves with culture and the cognitive demands of life in a particular time and place.